 Google's actions follow the likes of Apple, PayPal, and Valve (which has opted to turn off Steam in Crimea altogether).
+When Google cuts off access to Google Play services, this will apply to both paid and free provisions, but the company will continue to provide access to web-based services such as search, Gmail, and Maps.
 Read More

 Not long after British Prime Minister David Cameron did the same, President Obama said Friday that he opposes encryption methods that are inaccessible to law enforcement.
 Rather naively, he advocated that the technology should still exist, but with methods of access for approved entities like police and preferred spy agencies.
 This is his first clear issue stance on the matter, though it is not necessarily out of step with his previous actions and statements.
 Read More

 If you keep up with American politics, live with someone who does, or work in a place that keeps the television glued to whichever cable news network best fits the politics of the company, then you've probably heard that the federal government shut its doors today.
 This is the direct result of our politicians failing to cooperate long enough to pass a budget, and now many federal employees have been made to take forced unpaid vacation time.
 Read More